AshitAnandkumar/ECE445/README.md

 ### Work Completed
 Reviewed the approved project proposal and clarified project requirements.
-The posture checker must be compact, wearable, low power, and capable of detecting changes in body posture over time.
+The posture checker must be compact, wearable, low power, and capable of detecting changes in body posture over time

 Investigated into potential sensing approaches:
 - Inertial Measurement Units (IMUs)